Have you ever wondered why some people find quitting easy while others find it hard?

 As I mentioned before, we interviewed thousands of smokers and ex-smokers, so we took what the people who quit happily and successfully did right, and put it in a method that everyone can use to quit easily.

 That method is the CBQ method.
-The CBQ Method has helped thousands of smokers all over the world.
+Over the last decade, the CBQ Method has reached and helped millions of smokers all over the world.
 It’s the same method I talk about in my TED talk, and it helps you overcome the mental addiction and find quitting easy because you take control of your mind.

 The foundational video gives you an overview of your quit smoking journey from start to finish.
-So this is for you if you’re just starting your quit and need a plan or if you have already quit and want to make sure you stay on track.
+So this is for you if you’re just starting your quit and need a plan or if you have already quit and want to stay on track.

-And if you want more support and great quit smoking tips, join our CBQ method Facebook support group.
-We have thousands of members who are preparing to quit, many have quit recently and others quit years ago.
+And if you want more support and great quit smoking tips, you can join the CBQ Method Facebook support group.
+The CBQ Facebook community has thousands of amazing members who are on the same journey as you.
+And my team and I post tips every day to help you quit smoking and remain smoke-free.
 Looking forward to seeing you there!